tomhjx/tool.source/src/content/docs/examples/hidden-toc.md

 toc_hide: true
 ---

-Page hidden from both the TOC menu.
+Page hidden from the TOC menu.